 (Doc ID 1308314.1)

-Applies to:Oracle Communications Network Charging and Control - Version 2.2.0
+Applies to:Oracle Communications Network Charging and Control - Version 2.2.0 and later

 Information in this document applies to any platform.